edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     <tabs>
     <tabItem value="azure-cli" label="Azure (CLI)" default>

-    For a quick start it is recommended to use our `az` script to automatically create all required resources:
+    For a quick start it's recommended to use our `az` script to automatically create all required resources:

     ```bash
     RESOURCE_GROUP=constellation # enter name of resource group here